svene/2026-07-26_quarkus-hexagon-demo-mm-per-tech/concepts.md

 - REST stubs: same HTTP path and JSON structure.
 - SOAP stubs: same WSDL `targetNamespace` and operation name.
-The SEI interface is duplicated — one copy in `outbound-webservice`, one in `external-beverage-supplier-stub`.
+The SEI interface is duplicated — one copy in `outbound-webservice`, one in `external-outbound-soap`.
 That is intentional: in production the stub would not exist in the same JVM at all.
 - Kafka stubs: same topic name and JSON message structure.